MarcusFelius/workshop-pipelines/readme_feedback.md

 Green balls!

 I have a build failure because I got 'Performance tests' twice and 'Dependency vulnerability scan' twice in the name.
 Jenkins doesn't like this.
 Then change the name?
 However, both stages are mostly the same...

+Jenkins in a docker container is really slow.